Haspamelodica/dmx-usb-atmega328p/README.md

 It uses a rewritten port of [UDMX](https://github.com/mirdej/udmx) for implementing DMX, and [VUSB](https://www.obdev.at/products/vusb/index.html) for implementing USB.

+You don't need experience with Arduino, C or C++ to build this; I tried to explain every step without requiring prior knowledge in those areas.
+However, you do need experience in soldering and building small circuits.

 ## Split mode

 The interface can be used with one or with two Atmegas.
 Using two Atmegas is called "split mode".
-The interface is very choppy if split mode is disabled, which is the default.
+If split mode is disabled, which is the default, the interface will be very choppy.

 ## Interface variants